boprosv/Hotel-Cancellation-Forecast-Assistant/README.md

 ![image alt](https://github.com/boprosv/Hotel-Cancellation-Forecast-Assistant/blob/main/Screenshot%202025-03-05%20184102.png?raw=true)

 The new cancellation predictions have been generated.
+Now, management can choose their strategy to lower cancellation numbers.

+This system is highly customizable and can be adapted to solve a variety of business challenges.